MICCAI 2020: HECKTOR

 11:00 - 11:15: (15 min) Participant presentation: Yading Yuan “Automatic Head and Neck Tumor Segmentation in PET/CT with Scale Attention Network”

-11:15 - 11:30: (15 min) Participant presentation: Jun Ma “Combining CNN and Hybrid Active Contours for Head and Neck Tumor Segmentation in CT and PET images”
+11:15 - 11:30 (15 min) Participant presentation: Huai Chen “Iteratively Refine the Segmentation of Head and Neck Tumor in FDG-PET and CT images”

 11:30 - 11:45: (15 min) Participant presentation: Kanchan Ghimire “Patch-based 3D UNet for Head and Neck Tumor Segmentation with an Ensemble of Conventional and Dilated Convolutions”